ChriWalsh/LocalVolatilityModelling/README.md

 * the main estimation code in the file **Main_Estimation_Code.r** to estimate the model components
 * additional code to reproduce the figures and the table from the application section of the paper is in the file **Extra_Code_Plots.r**
 * auxiliary commented functions in the folder **AuxiliaryCode/**

+### Data

+The data in the folder **Data/Data_Application.csv** consists of the following:

+* The first column (*Date*) contains the date
+* The second column (*SP500*) contains the S&P 500 log returns
+* The third column (*T10yAaa.lag*) contains the lagged yield difference between 10 year treasuries and Aaa bonds
+* The fourth column (*Aaa.Baa.lag*) contains the lagged yield difference between Aaa bonds and Baa bonds
+* The fifth column (*T10yT1y.lag*) contains the lagged yield difference between 10 year and 1 year treasuries

+The raw data used to calculate the S&P 500 log returns were taken from Yahoo!Finance (https://finance.yahoo.com).
+The raw data used to calculate the lagged yield differences were taken from the FRED database of the Federal Reserve bank of St.Louis (https://fred.stlouisfed.org/).

 ## Preliminariy steps BEFORE running the code